buckster123/GrokCoder/README.md

 - **Interactive Chat with Streaming Responses**: Conversational interface with real-time response generation, expandable message groups, and automatic syntax highlighting for code blocks.
 - **Model Selection**: Seamless switching between xAI models (grok-4-0709, grok-3-mini, grok-code-fast-1) to align with workflow requirements.
 - **System Prompt Management**: Load, edit, and save prompts from the `./prompts/` directory, with defaults for general assistance, coding, and tool-enabled scenarios.
+Includes a "pro" variant optimized for experienced developers focusing on production-level code in languages like Go, Rust, and TypeScript.
 - **User Authentication**: Secure login and registration using hashed passwords via passlib.
 - **Chat History Management**: SQLite database for storing user-specific, searchable, and auto-titled conversation histories.
 - **Image Analysis Support**: Upload images for model-based analysis, such as interpreting diagrams or code excerpts.